Interpersonal Process Groups

 The ways we connect with others often relates to how we first bonded with our caregivers.
 Neuroscience has confirmed that these early relationships help shape how we relate to others as we grow.
 While the neural pathways laid down in childhood don’t completely disappear, over time we can build new pathways by trying out and repeating new ways of thinking, feeling, and acting.

-Psychotherapy research shows that change in therapy does not occur primarily as a result of willpower, insight, or catharsis.
+Research shows that change in our lives does not occur primarily as a result of willpower, insight, or catharsis.
 Change occurs through new emotional experiences and new interactions with others.
-Group therapy is designed to provide just this—a living laboratory for exploring and practicing fresh patterns of connection with yourself and others.
-The therapist’s role is to provide support as you take these steps toward new ways of relating and being with yourself.
+Group process is designed to provide just this—a living laboratory for exploring and practicing fresh patterns of connection with yourself and others.
+The facilitator’s role is to provide support as you take these steps toward new ways of relating and being with yourself.

 Reach out